 My heart sank.
 Was he talking about those whom I asked with tears in prayer to surround and shield me on all sides?
 God only knows.
-One way or another, this incident stuck in my memory, because there was no one else coming with me to my department on that day.”
+One way or another, this incident stuck in my memory, because there was no one else came with me to my department that day.”

 How dreadful would our lives become if we had no words to say “Forgive me” and “Lord will forgive, and I do also”?
 No worldly wisdom could bring order and restore peace among people without the aid of forgiveness.

 Palm Sunday is both gruelling and tragic.
 It precedes the Holy week, the most dramatic in the church year.
 Every day of the Holy Week is a step in our spiritual ascent to our resurrection.

 On the eve of the Presentation of the Most Holy Theotokos, members of our congregation shared their thoughts and feelings about the moment when they consciously joined the Church and began their life with Christ.

 All too often, people distort the wonderful image of God in themselves by separating themselves from Him.
 They leave no room in their lives for sacredness or the sense of His presence.